Emma Woikin: Espionage

 On May 1, 1944, May Day in the Soviet Union, Woikin attended a dinner party where she met Major Vsevolod Sokolov, a Russian army officer from the Soviet Embassy in Ottawa, and his wife Lida Sokolov.
 Over the next year, the husband-and-wife team cultivated a relationship with Woikin.
 They would exchange gifts and, at one point, Woikin presented Lida a watercolour sketch she had painted.

 When Woikin learned that the Soviet Embassy sometimes recruited Canadians to serve various functions, she submitted an application.
 However, when Sokolov consulted his superiors, the reply was that Woikin was too valuable where she was.
 Dejected, Woikin reportedly told Sokolov, "I want to help Russia," to which he replied, "You can help Russia much better from where you are."
 Woikin was assigned the codename "Nora".

 Woikin's espionage activities began sometime in late spring 1945 when she was visiting the Sokolovs in their King Street home.
 During the evening, Sokolov began asking Woikin about the information that was moving between London and Ottawa and suggested she pass along anything that might be of interest to the Soviet Union.
 Woikin responded that she would consider the matter, but scoffed at the idea of accepting money in return.
 She called Sokolov two days later, accepting his proposition.

 Woikin began passing messages to the Sokolovs in late May 1945.
 She would take decoded messages received at the Department of External Affairs and commit them to memory.
 She would later transcribe them – almost word for word – and pass them on to Lida once per month.
 During one of their encounters, Lida handed her an envelope with the words, "a gift" written on it.
 When Woikin arrived home, she discovered the envelope contained $50, nearly a month's salary for her.
 She used the money to purchase a train ticket to Blaine Lake, her first visit to her hometown since arriving in Ottawa nearly two years earlier.

 In August 1945, following the atomic bombing of Hiroshima, the Soviet Embassy ramped up its secrecy measures as it redoubled its efforts to obtain secret information regarding the Manhattan Project.
-Rather that meet Lida in person, Woikin was instructed by telephone to tape her transcribed notes to the underside of a toilet cover in a dentist's office across from the Lord Elgin Hotel.
+Rather than meet Lida in person, Woikin was instructed by telephone to tape her transcribed notes to the underside of a toilet cover in a dentist's office across from the Lord Elgin Hotel.
 However, when a Russian agent – the embassy chauffeur, Captain Gourshkov – arrived to collect the documents, Woikin approached and greeted him in Russian, ultimately defeating the purpose of a dead drop system designed to avoid direct contact.
 Following the unexpected rendezvous, embassy staff decided to return to the original system where Woikin would meet directly with Lida.
 Woikin delivered her final batch of messages – four cables that had been received between August 24 and August 31 – sometime on either September 4 or September 5.